Francis Rawdon Moira Crozier

-- Please Don't Leave Me: A heartbreaking, soul-crushing scene in the final episode involves a dying Jopson crawling on the ground, pleading to avail not to be left behind by the crewof which he thinks Captain Crozier is a part of, due to his sickness clouding his mind, and making him susceptible to Sanity Slippage.
+- Please Don't Leave Me: A heartbreaking, soul-crushing scene in the final episode involves a dying Jopson crawling on the ground, pleading to not be left behind by the crew-of which he thinks Captain Crozier is a part—due to his sickness clouding his mind, and making him susceptible to Sanity Slippage.

 - Raven Hair, Ivory Skin: Black haired and pale, and one of the best-looking men on the expedition.

 - Time-Passage Beard: Grows one due to both the passing time, but moreso, the terrible situation he and the rest of the crew find themselves in.

 - Too Good for This Sinful Earth: Of course one of the nicest, kindest men has one of the worst, if not the worst, deaths in the entire series.

 - True Companions: With Captain Crozier, which just makes the misunderstanding in the final episode all the more painful.